cmugpi/learn-git/src/pres.md

 ## Set up your information with git

-You'll only have to do this once per computer that you use:
+You'll only have to do this once per computer that you use.

 	$ git config --global user.name 'Your Name'
 	$ git config --global user.email 'your_email@example.com'